codatio/codat-docs/docs/sync-for-expenses/configandcategorize.md

 Accounting systems typically store a set of taxes and associated rates within the accounting package.
 This means that users don't have to look up or remember the rates for each type of tax.
 For example: Applying the tax "UK sales VAT" to line items of an invoice adds the correct rate of 20%.

-Assigning a tax rate to a transaction is mandaotry, unless the transaction is a [transfer](sync-for-expenses/sync-process/expense-transactions#transaction-types).
-In some cases your customers might not need to track tax on expenses.
-For these transaction we recommend assigning a default tax code for 0% from the accounting package.
+Assigning a tax rate to a transaction is mandatory unless the transaction is a [transfer](/sync-for-expenses/sync-process/expense-transactions#transaction-types).
+In some cases, your customers might not need to track tax on expenses.
+We recommend assigning a default tax code for 0% from the accounting package for these transactions.

 **Refreshing the mappingOptions**